nhsconnect/gpconnect/pages/designprinciples/designprinciples_open_api_principles.md

 ### Distribution of complexity

 GP Connect follows the basic principle of API design that "APIs interfaces are designed always with consumers in mind".
-The design goal is where possible to present an interface which maximises ease of use for a consumer.
+The design goal is to present an interface which maximises ease of use for a consumer.

 The expected GP Connect ecosystem sees few "providers" and many "consumers" and therefore it is sensible to place complexity on the provider rather than in the consumer.
 Therefore where a design decision is required in which the question of where to place complexity is a key point, the default GP Connect position is that complexity should be hidden behind the API interface in providers business logic.
-GP Connect may diverge from this principle where there is a demonstrated overriding need to have complexity within the consumer rather than the provider.
+GP Connect may diverge from this principle where there is a demonstrated overriding need to have complexity within the consumer rather than in the provider.

 ## Core API design principles